phcode-dev/phoenix/docs/generatedApiDocs/utils/EventDispatcher-API.md

 ## utils/EventDispatcher

-Implements a jQuery-like event dispatch pattern for non-DOM objects:
+Implements a jQuery-like event dispatch pattern for non-DOM objects (works in web workers as well):

 *   Listeners are attached via on()/one() & detached via off()
 *   Listeners can use namespaces for easy removal